Nuclear weapons of Israel: Weapons production

 Theodore Taylor, a former U.S. weapon designer leading the field in small, efficient nuclear weapons, reviewed the 1986 leaks and photographs of the Israeli nuclear program by Mordechai Vanunu in detail.
 Taylor concluded that Israel's thermonuclear weapon designs appeared to be "less complex than those of other nations," and as of 1986 "not capable of producing yields in the megaton or higher range."
 Nevertheless, "they may produce at least several times the yield of fission weapons with the same quantity of plutonium or highly enriched uranium."
 In other words, Israel could "boost" the yield of its nuclear fission weapons.
 According to Taylor, the uncertainties involved in the process of boosting required more than theoretical analysis for full confidence in the weapons' performance.
 Taylor therefore concluded that Israel had "unequivocally" tested a miniaturized nuclear device.
 The Institute for Defense Analyses (IDA) concluded after reviewing the evidence given by Vanunu that as of 1987, "the Israelis are roughly where the U.S. was in the fission weapon field in about 1955 to 1960" and would require supercomputers or parallel computing clusters to refine their hydrogen bomb designs for improved yields without testing, though noting they were already then developing the computer code base required.
 Israel was first permitted to import US built supercomputers beginning in November 1995.

 According to a 2013 report by the Bulletin of the Atomic Scientists, which cited US Defense Intelligence Agency sources, Israel began the production of nuclear weapons in 1967, when it produced its first two nuclear bombs.
 According to the report's calculations, Israel produced nuclear weapons at an average rate of two per year, and stopped production in 2004.
 The report stated that Israel has 80 nuclear warheads and has enough fissile material to produce 190 more.
 In 2014, former US president Jimmy Carter stated that "Israel has, what, 300 or more, nobody knows exactly how many" nuclear weapons.

+In 2013, in an Israeli Channel 2 documentary, Israeli film producer Arnon Milchan revealed his role in Israeli nuclear development, including an illicit shipment of "nuclear triggers" from the US to Israel, resulting in a 1985 US indictment of one of his company executives.
+Charges against Milchan were dropped by the Reagan administration.
+American actor Robert De Niro also gave an interview in the documentary, recalling he was aware of the shipment.